WilsonSayresLab/XY_RNAseq/README.md

 # XY_RNAseq
-Alignment and filtering effects on RNAseq analysis on the X and Y chromosomes
+Alignment and filtering effects on RNAseq analysis on the X and Y chromosome

 ### RNAseq work flow